urinethrower/Project-Deities/README.md

 ## Data collection
 ### Method 1
-Test data can be purchased/downloaded from various data providers such as **Darwinex**, **Tick Data Suite** and even **Dukascopy**-the bank/broker.
+Test data can be purchased/downloaded from various data providers such as **Darwinex**, **Tick Data Suite** and **Dukascopy**.
 They can easily offer 10+ years historical data with precision to each tick (i.e. tick data).
 Data can be downloaded in various formats, including csv.
 ### Method 2
 Collecting time-series data on MetaTrader 4 is actually free after setting up a demo account with any broker.
 Using the native FileWrite function, data downloaded from MetaQuotes can be exported to a csv file.